saschagrunert/demystifying-containers/part1-kernel-space/post.md

 ```
 > sudo unshare -fp --mount-proc
 # ps aux
+USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND
+root         1  0.4  0.6  18688  6608 pts/0    S    23:15   0:00 -bash
+root        39  0.0  0.1  35480  1768 pts/0    R+   23:15   0:00 ps aux
 ```

 Looks isolated, doesn't it?
-The `--mount-proc` flag is needed to mount the proc filesystem from the new namespace.
+The `--mount-proc` flag is needed to re-mount the proc filesystem from the new namespace.
 Otherwise we would not see the PID subtree corresponding to the namespace.
 Another option would be to manually mount the proc filesystem via `mount -t proc proc /proc`, but this also overrides the mount from the host.

 #### Network (net)

 Network namespaces were completed in Linux 2.6.29 (2009) and can be used to virtualize the network stack.
 Each network namespace contains its own resource properties within `/proc/net`.
-Furthermore, a network namespace contains only a loopback interface on initial creation:
+Furthermore, a network namespace contains only a loopback interface on initial creation.
+Let’s create one:

 ```
 > sudo unshare -n
-# ip link
+# ip l
+1: lo: <LOOPBACK> mtu 65536 qdisc noop state DOWN mode DEFAULT group default qlen 1000
+    link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00
 ```

 Every network interface (physical or virtual) is present in exactly one